csaiprashant/breast-cancer-wisconsin/README.md

-# Predictions on the breast cancer Wisconsin data set after featre reduction
+# Predictions on the breast cancer Wisconsin data set after feature reduction

 In this repository, I demonstrate the standard workflow of a data science project which include steps like
 + data preprocessing ,